Lacey Eden: Playing career

+College

-Eden began her collegiate career for the Wisconsin Badgers during the 2020–21 season.
+Eden was originally committed to play for the Princeton Tigers before their 2020–21 season was canceled due the COVID-19 pandemic.
+She continued her offseason training at home and applying to the University of Wisconsin–Madison in December.
+She officially began her collegiate career for Wisconsin in January of the 2020–21 season.
 During her first month with the team, she tied for the league lead among rookies in goals (three), assists (four) and points (seven), shots on goal (23), and plus/minus (+6).
 She was subsequently named the WCHA Rookie of the Month for the month of February 2021.
 She finished the season with eight goals and seven assists in 15 games and helped the Badgers win the national championship.
 Following an outstanding season she was named to the USCHO All-Rookie Team.

 On September 18, 2024, she was named an alternate captain for the 2024–25 season.
-As a graduate student, she recorded 24 goals and 34 assists in 41 games, and helped lead Wisconsin to their eighth national championship.
+As a senior, she recorded 24 goals and 34 assists in 41 games, and helped lead Wisconsin to their eighth national championship.
+During the 2025–26 season, as a graduate student, she led the nation in scoring with 29 goals and 48 assists in 41 games and helped lead Wisconsin to their ninth national championship.
+This was her fourth national championship at Wisconsin, the most by any player in program history.

+Professional

+On June 17, 2026, Eden was drafted fifth overall by PWHL Las Vegas in the 2026 PWHL draft, making her the second entry draft player in franchise history.

 International play

+Junior

 Eden represented the United States at the 2019 IIHF World Women's U18 Championship where she won a silver medal.
 She again represented the United States at the 2020 IIHF World Women's U18 Championship, where she led the team in scoring with five points and won a gold medal.

-She was named to the roster for the United States at the 2021 IIHF Women's World Championship.